How to Speed Up Google Indexing: A Step-by-Step Guide That Actually Works

 Configure robots.txt file

-The robots.txt file serves as a gatekeeper for search engine crawlers, controlling which parts of your website they can access 11.
-This file resides at your site's root directory (e.g., www.example.com/robots.txt) and follows the Robots Exclusion Standard 11.
+The robots.txt file serves as a gatekeeper for search engine crawlers, controlling which parts of your website they can access.
+This file resides in your site's root directory (e.g., www.example.com/robots.txt) and follows the Robots Exclusion Standard.
 Through proper configuration, you can direct crawlers to focus on important content while avoiding unnecessary areas.

 Fix crawl errors